It’s time to learn how to shoot a pistol the right way…

 - If you are shooting with both eyes open (better for tactical situations) watch the following video.
 Just remember what works for one person may not for the next.
 Continue to try different ways for cross-dominant shooting, and go with the one that you feel the most comfortable with.
 Your Stance on the Matter

 No matter how much of a tough guy or woman you are, your natural reaction to loud noises and fiery explosions going off near your face is to back away.
-Your body interprets this as instructions to lean back like you’re cruising the Bahamas, not slinging lead on the range.
-You have to fight off this urge and keep your body from bending away from the firearm you’re holding.
+Your body interprets this as instructions to lean back like Fat Joe….nobody remembers that rapper really?!?
+The 4 basic stances, when done correctly, will force you to slightly lean forward. remembers that song really?!
+Anyways, you have to fight off this urge and keep your body from bending away from the firearm you’re holding.
 Lean into it and let your body weight take on some of the recoil.
-Now, let’s review four basic stances.
+We have listed 4 basic shooting stances below and, when done correctly, will force you to slightly lean forward.

 In the Weaver stance, the shooter’s non-firing side should be slightly advanced towards the target with the firing side behind.
 The firing arm should be slightly bent, and the non-firing arm should be bent to support and help grip the pistol.
 If you’re in this stance, your body should be turned slightly edgewise to the target rather than facing it squarely.
 Remember: you’ve got to lean forward into the position, helping your body absorb recoil that your wrists would otherwise have to take.